 But when you look at your employees and more importantly, the cost of training those employees as an asset – you’ll look to do even more with them.
 And when you start a new initiative, they’ll help you achieve it and hold onto your customers.

 As presented in Leading On The Edge Of Chaos, reducing your customer churn rate by just 5% can increase your profitability by 25% to 125%, so you have the potential to get much more back from your investment than from withholding the tools and retail sales training of your employees.

 You’ve heard it before but it is still true, you can’t cut your way to growth.

-As holiday merchandise begins arriving this week, decisions about your staffing and training will determine your chances of success.
+As holiday merchandise begins arriving, decisions about your staffing and training will determine your chances of success.

 Don’t be cheap, plan to hire more than just a skeleton crew, and give all your employees the retail sales training they need to want to work harder for you.